Categories

 You see, our Creator demands that a girl keeps herself physically and emotionally un-involved and pure until marriage.

-And it affected me… I found myself craving for love and physical tenderness, from the very day I was born up to today…
+And it affected me… I found myself craving for love and physical tenderness, from the very day that I was born up to today…

 As a baby I was constantly crying, and my mother could not work out why!

-I know why: I wanted to be held, loved, cuddled, continually, all the time!
+I wanted to be held, loved, cuddled, continually, all the time!

-The second world war had just ended, and my father was discharged from the army and moved with his parents to the Congo.
-There, pressured by them, he married my mother.
+As soon as the second world war had ended, my father was discharged from the army and joined his parents in the Congo

-My parents worked very hard (18 hours every single day), in order to outdo the strong competition that they faced and improve their business.
-They invested greatly, importing the best machinery from Germany, and made our bakery into the best and most profitable one in the region.
+My parents worked very hard (16 hours every single day), for years, in order to outdo the strong competition that they faced and improve their business.

 Their work became their life!